minimistjs/minimist/README.md

 them.

-Numeric-looking arguments will be returned as numbers unless `opts.string` or `opts.boolean` is set for that argument name.
+Numeric-looking arguments will be returned as numbers unless `opts.string` or `opts.boolean` contains that argument name.
+To disable numeric conversion for non-option arguments, add `'_'` to `opts.string`.

 Any arguments after `'--'` will not be parsed and will end up in `argv._`.